rhotertj/thesis/README.md

 Use the `-c` argument to overwrite parameters on the command line.

 You can reproduce results presented in the thesis by simply running the configurations in `config/experiments`.

+## Structure

+ * `config` contains model, dataset and training configurations.
+ * `notebooks` contains jupyter notebooks to claculate metrics and visualize data and model predictions.
+ * `experiments` contains checkpoints and LitModel Cache from validation and test epochs.
+ * `models` contains pre-trained models.
+ * `scripts` contains scripts for preprocessing the dataset and downloading model checkpoints.
+ * `src` contains all source code.
+ * `img` contains images.